Why HVAC Isn’t Enough for Grow Room Humidity Control

 The problem with venting, is that outdoor conditions have a greater effect on the conditions inside.
 In most cases, growers would need to re-heat in order to reach a comfortable temperature again.
 To maintain the optimal conditions, HVACs would have to operate constantly, at a high energy cost.

 The better solution for greenhouses, would be to close the greenhouse and treat humidity inside, with dehumidification, while maintaining comfortable temperatures.
-This would lead to a better climate – resulting in higher yields and better quality, as well as reduce operation costs.
+This would lead to a better climate – resulting in higher yields and better quality, as well as reduced operational costs.

 Whether growing in a greenhouse, or indoor, using a dedicated dehumidifier to reduce humidity lets growers focus the HVAC on its intended operation – controlling temperature.
 Using equipment optimized for each task reduces the energy requirements to achieve the right conditions and provides greater overall control over the environment.